 |Dimension Aligned||D + I + M + A + L|

 |Overkill||O + V + E + R|

 |Purge||P + U + R|

 Fuuf!
-That makes the list – not sure if that’s exactly 50 commands but well, these are definitely the main commands you should definitely use all the time.
+That makes the list – honestly, that wasn’t exactly 50 commands but well, these are definitely the main commands you should definitely use all the time. 🙂

 Did you know you can customize the shortcuts in Autocad?
 You can head to “Alias Edit” to do just that!
 Check out the video below to learn how to do it: